edalorzo/fundamental-programming/README.rst

 When an exception condition is temporal, and we believe that if we try again we could probably succeed, we say that such exception is transient.
 On the other hand, when the exceptional condition is permanent then we say such exception is persistent.

-The major point here is that transient exceptions are good candidates for retry blocks whereas persistent exceptions need to be handled differently, typically requiring some human intervention.
+The major point here is that transient exceptions are good candidates for retry blocks, whereas persistent exceptions need to be handled differently, typically requiring some human intervention.

-This knowledge of the transitivity of exceptions becomes even more relevant in distributed systems where an exception can be serialized somehow and sent beyond the boundaries of the system.
+This knowledge of the 'transientness' of exceptions becomes even more relevant in distributed systems where an exception can be serialized somehow and sent beyond the boundaries of the system.
 For example, if the client API receives an error reporting that a given HTTP endpoint failed to execute, how can the client know if the operation should be retried or not?
-It would pointless to retry if the condition for which it failed was permanent.
+It would be pointless to retry if the condition for which it failed was permanent.

 When we design an exception hierarchy based on a good understanding of the business domain and the classical system integration problems, then the information of wether an exceptions represents a recoverable condition or not can be crucial to design good behaving clients.